 Day 4: Hong Kong Heat Project Site Visits

 Visits to Hong Kong’s exemplary sites where heat health is actively managed

 8:30am Opening and Welcome Statements

-- Joy Shumake-Guillemot, WHO/WMO Joint Office
+- Joy Shumake-Guillemot, WHO/WMO Joint Office for Climate and Health

-- Chao Ren, The University of Hong Kong
+- Chao Ren, University of Hong Kong

 - Dr Tian Linwei, School of Public Health, University of Hong Kong